jgrillo/zoonomia/README.md

-Zoonomia also provides the environmental scaffolding necessary to evolve populations of random computer programs and apply selection pressures to them such that they evolve to become better at some task.
+Zoonomia also provides the environmental scaffolding necessary to evolve populations of random computer programs and apply selection pressures to them such that over time they become better at some task.
 In this sense, Zoonomia is a tool for building multiobjective optimizers.
 However, no great effort has yet been made to provide sophisticated algorithms.
 Instead, Zoonomia gives *you* the basic infrastructure to build *your own* evolutionary algorithms.

 ## Example usage

+For a complete example project which uses Zoonomia, see TBD

-In the following example we will evolve a simple
+In the following example we will evolve a simple TBD

 ```python
 from zoonomia.types import Type, ParametrizedType